codecrafters-io/build-your-own-http-server/compiled_starters/zig/README.md

 ![progress-banner](https://codecrafters.io/images/default_progress_banners/http-server.png)

-This is a starting point for Go solutions to the ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).
+This is a starting point for Zig solutions to the ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).

 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is the